shaylarihosain/Scripps-College-Journal/README.md

 1. Drag _Scripps College Journal_ into _Applications_.

-2. Open the Applications folder, and open the SCJ app.
+2. Open the _Applications_ folder, and open the SCJ app.
 You’ll see a warning.
 Click _Cancel_.

-3. Open System Preferences, and go to _Security & Privacy_.
+3. Open _System Preferences_, and go to _Security & Privacy_.

 4. In the _General_ tab, click the _Open Anyway_ button near the bottom.